whoami

 Use this tool when you need to:

-- Configure specific features like performance monitoring, error sampling, or release tracking
+- Configure features like performance monitoring, error sampling, or release tracking

 - Implement custom instrumentation (spans, transactions, breadcrumbs)